Narcissistic Love Patterns: Here Are Six Types To Look For

 Takeaway

 Being in a relationship with someone who lives with NPD can be mentally and emotionally exhausting.
 You can quickly feel alienated from friends and family, making it that much more difficult.
-If you believe that you’re in an unhealthy relationship, consider speaking with a licensed counselor to start working through how you are feeling.
+If you believe that you’re in an unhealthy relationship, consider speaking with a licensed counselor to start working through what you are experiencing.
 You may also learn healthy coping techniques and boundaries for your relationships.
 BetterHelp can connect you with a licensed therapist in your area of need.

 Receive compassionate guidance in love